-But sometimes it’s impossible to get all of your staff together in one physical space, which is why more companies are embracing the concept of the virtual town hall meeting.
+But nowadays, getting all of your staff together in one physical space is nearly impossible, which is why more companies are embracing the concept of the virtual town hall meeting.
 With a virtual town hall, your employees get many of the benefits of an in-person event with the added bonus of being able to attend from anywhere in the world.

 Of course, translating a physical meeting into a virtual event can be a little challenging.
 For instance, many people tend to zone out in big meetings.
 If you’re organizing a town hall—or perhaps even presenting in it—you might be wondering how you can make it more engaging for your employees.

 That’s why we’ve compiled the following list of tips to help you make your next virtual town hall a memorable experience that your employees will love.

 When you’re hosting a virtual town hall, you want to make sure your employees aren’t just present but actively engaged and connected with your message.
 To grab their attention right away, start your town hall with a short icebreaker activity.

 For example, you could ask a fun question like “What destination is your next vacation?” or a more work-related question like “What’s something this week that you feel proud of?” and have all participants answer in the chat.

 Or introduce new hires to everyone in the company.
 Icebreakers like these get everybody to loosen up while also helping your employees bond with their colleagues.

 Everybody wants to feel appreciated for the work they do.
 In fact, according to a recent Gallup workplace survey, most workers prefer public praise or recognition over a raise.